ericrenone/Lambda-Dual-Path-Variational-Convergence/README.md

 - **Latency** – Deterministic per-step update, ideal for hard real-time FPGA/ASIC constraints.
 - **Energy Density** – Benchmarked at **~450mW** on Gowin Tang Nano 9K logic.

-> **The Hardware-Native Advantage:** Modern edge chips struggle with the power draw of floating-point multipliers.
-DPFAE’s integer-only arithmetic allows it to run on an **Instruction-to-Inference (I2I) Ratio of 1.2**, effectively bypassing the "quantization tax" that slows down competitors like Mamba-2.

 ---

 ## 🔗 References
 1. Sims, C. A. (2003). *Implications of rational inattention*.
 Journal of Monetary Economics.
 2. Čencov, N. N. (1982). *Statistical Decision Rules and Optimal Inference*.
 3. Birkhoff, G. D. (1931). *Proof of the ergodic theorem*.
 PNAS.